Trail Guide to the Epic Beehive Circuit (Little & Big Beehive Hike)

 Advice on the Little Beehive Hike and Big Beehive Hike

-• This goes for all facilities around the park, please treat them respect – the amount of time, money, and resources required to manage human waste would be shocking to most, especially at Lake Louise, one of the busiest places in the park.
+- This goes for all facilities around the park, please treat them respect – the amount of time, money, and resources required to manage human waste would be shocking to most, especially around Lake Louise, which is the busiest region of Banff.

-• The Lake Agnes Tea House is very busy and you’ll often have to wait in line to get a cup of tea or baked goods from the historic business.
-If you do want to enjoy the experience arrive early in the morning when they open at 8:00 or go for an evening hike as they close at 5:00 p.m.
-Otherwise, the Teahouse is he most busy from 10:00 until 2:00 p.m. when most visitors arrive at Lake Agnes.
+- The Lake Agnes Tea House is very busy, and you’ll often have to wait in line to get a cup of tea or baked goods from the historic business.
+If you do want to enjoy the experience, arrive early in the morning when they open at 8:00 or go for an evening hike as they close at 5:00 p.m.
+Otherwise, the Teahouse is most busy from 10:00 until 2:00 p.m., when most visitors arrive at Lake Agnes.
+Note that the Teahouse is only open during the summer months.
+If you are looking for a quieter option, head to the Plain of Six Glaciers Teahouse.

 How Hard is the Beehive Circuit?